Dental Marketing, done right

 As much as I enjoyed teaching martial arts, it wasn’t covering tuition.
-One day, while coaching a boxing session for a local web designer, I took a moment to look around at the lifestyle he had; a huge house with an elaborate kitchen, a shiny black Mercedes–three of them, in fact–housekeepers, landscapers, etc…
+One day, while coaching a boxing session for a local web designer, I took a moment to look around at the lifestyle he had; a huge house with an elaborate kitchen, a shiny black Mercedes--three of them, in fact--housekeepers,

 I thought to myself “I wonder if I could design websites?”

-While my student’s career success was visible, I realized I couldn’t just jump right into the business and start designing prolific, effective websites.
+While my student’s career success was visible, I realized I couldn’t just jump right into the business and start designing $20,000 websites.
 I’d have to start small.

 So that’s exactly where I started.
-I began designing cheap websites for anyone that would hire me.
+I began designing $500 websites for anyone that would hire me.
 I did this for a while to gain experience.
 I had some rough interactions with clients who demanded a lot.
-I over-delivered, learned, then ultimately I found a problem with the business model…
+I over-delivered, learned, then ultimately found a problem with the business model.